cumulodev/hoster-tools/README.md

 If one of the actions is not required, just specify for example the shell builtin `true` command:

     infected-domain-trigger -key abc -secret abc -action 'disable.sh' -reload 'true'

+## infected-resources
+This tool polls the nimbusec API for infected domains and returns the infected resources (files and paths).
+An example use case would be the automatic delete/move/quarantine of infected files.

+### Installation
+If you have Go installed, the `infected-resources` can simply be installed by go get:

+    go get github.com/cumulodev/hoster-tools/infected-resources

+### Usage
+As `key` and `secret` please use your assigned API key and secret (can be found at https://portal.nimbusec.com/einstellungen/serveragent).

+    infected-resources -key abc -secret abc -domain www.example.com

+* *domain*: The domain command is OPTIONAL and can limit the output of the resources to one specific domain.

+To get the infected resources of ALL domains just call:

+    infected-resources -key abc -secret abc

+If you want the resources of just one domain you may limit it like this:

+    infected-resources -key abc -secret abc -domain www.example.com

+The output has csv format and can be written to a file like this:

+    infected-resources -key abc -secret abc > infected-resources.csv